LordNinth/Portfolio/Node/routing.md

  GET /comments - list all comments
  POST /comments - Create a new comment
  GET /comments/:id - Get one comment (using ID)
  PATCH /comments/:id - Update one comment
  DELETE  /comments/:id - Destroy one comment
+---

+ We can listen for .get , .post etc request inside our express ap

+ HTML forms can only send get and post req.
+Cannot send put/patch and so on